KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 ![Pie Guide](./assets/post_files/fundamentals_dataviz_review/pie_guide.png)

-In this example of parties in the German Bundestag in the 70s a pie chart more succinctly conveys that the SPD and FDP coalition had more seats than the CDU/CSU (considered a single party):
+In this example of parties in the German Bundestag in the 70s a pie chart more succinctly conveys that the SPD and FDP coalition had more seats than the CDU/CSU (considered a single party).

 ![Pie vs Bars](./assets/post_files/fundamentals_dataviz_review/pie_vs_bars.png)